 Does male breast reduction leave scars?

 - Yes.
 Like other procedures that involve incisions, some scarring is inevitable.
-However, the visibility of scarring can be reduced by creating the incisions on the natural folds of your breasts.
-Post op scar treatments can also help.
+However, the visibility of scarring can be reduced by creating incisions on the natural folds of your breasts.
+Post-op scar treatments can also help.